Exploring Luton Henge through photography

 Working with partners including Luton Council, Beds, Cambs and Northants Wildlife Trust, and Sharp Shots Photo Club, the sessions helped children connect with their local heritage and build a sense of place.
 By part-funding and supporting these workshops, we’re helping young people engage with their environment, heritage, and community through hands-on, creative learning experiences.

-See some of the students photos in the gallery below.
+Watch the video and see some of the students photos in the gallery below.

 Related news